Writ of Summons: Original Process in Pennsylvania

 Is There Any Danger in Ignoring a Writ of Summons?

 To initiate a lawsuit, an individual must serve process upon the Defendant upon whom they are suing.
 This service typically must be done by a Sheriff showing up and handing the documents to the Defendant.
 This places the Defendant on notice that they are being sued.
 A Writ of Summons must be served upon the Defendant; however, once a Writ of Summons has been filed, other documents may simply be mailed to the Defendant’s address.
 In some cases, Defendants miss the documents mailed to them, and if they miss a Complaint for 30 days, they risk having a default judgment entered against them—all of the allegations in the Complaint are assumed by the Court to be true, even if this is not the case in fact.
 Accordingly, once a Writ of Summons has been filed against the Defendant, it is typically wise to force the Plaintiff to file a Complaint and then to file an Answer.
 In other circumstances, it may be appropriate to reach out to the party who filed the Writ of Summons to see if some grounds for compromise can be reached.

 If you have been served with a Writ of Summons in Pennsylvania, you are strongly encouraged to seek legal counsel and to consider what your options are to move the case forward.
-In some cases, there may be grounds for compromise, in others, it may be appropriate to file a Praecipe to File a Complaint.
-Consult with an attorney today to consider your options.
+In some cases, there may be grounds for compromise, while in others, it may be appropriate to file a Praecipe to File a Complaint.
+Call us today to discuss your options in defending your lawsuit.